 The below recommendations (from the North Carolina Task Force for Racial Equity in Criminal Justice's December 2020 report) outline solutions that you can help implement as stakeholders working with youth.
-We have organized these solutions by category and the TREC recommendation number corresponds to the full report.
+The solution number corresponds to the full report, and the recommendation refers to the overarching category that each individual solution aligns with.
 In some cases, we have tweaked the language to reflect progress since we published our report.
 Finally, while some recommendations can only be accomplished statewide legislatively, stakeholders can implement local changes within their discretion consistent with the letter or the spirit of the recommendations.

-Category TREC Recommednation Invest in Community-Based Solutions 3 &4.
+Recommendation Opportunity Invest in Community-Based Solutions 3 &4.
 Develop and fund grassroots organizations employing strategies to keep communities safe and build/fund violence prevention programs.
-Prioritize recognition of mental health in 13 & 20.
-Hire behavioral health specialists in schools schools and fund school personnel training on mental health, first aid, cultural competence, diversity/inclusion and developmental disability.
+Prioritize recognition of mental health in schools 13 & 20.
+Hire behavioral health specialists in schools and fund school personnel training on mental health, first aid, cultural competence, diversity/inclusion and developmental disability.
 Reenvision role of SROs, school-based discipline 21 & 22.
-Develop inclusive process for selecting and overseeing SRO's 23.
-Support DPS & DPS efforts to collect data on school-based discipline and referrals to juvenile courts for Racial Equity in Criminal Justice
+Develop inclusive process for selecting and overseeing SRO's for Racial Equity in Criminal Justice